-Plainfield, NJ Mayor Adrian Mapp held a cannabis legalization forum where he touted the benefits Plainfield would receive from cannabis companies and answered questions posed by residents.
+Plainfield Mayor Adrian Mapp held a cannabis legalization forum where he touted the benefits they would receive from cannabis companies since they are an impact zone.
+He also answered questions posed by residents.

 “We will be guided by the wishes and desires of residents who realize the importance of the city aligning itself with those who voted for legalization,” Mapp said.

 Director of Economic Development Valerie Jackson noted they have till August 21st to adopt a pro-cannabis ordinance.
-She explained the council would tell the Planning Board to investigate who then report back, and then the council will adopt an ordinance zoning for cannabis.
-Jackson explained they will start the process on June 14th and end it in August.
+She explained the council would tell the Planning Board to investigate and then report back.
+Then the council will adopt an ordinance zoning for cannabis.
+Jackson explained they would start the process on June 14th and end it in August.